 It’s not just the bad experience that matters but the lackadaisical approach companies take to address it.
 According to a recent study by CareerBuilder®, 82% of employers think there’s little to no negative impact on the company when a candidate has a bad experience during the hiring process.
 The reality is quite contrary.
 The majority of candidates do not take poor treatment lying down.

-Here’s one example of an irate applicant who responded to an article I wrote about a bad candidate experience:
+Here’s one example of an irate applicant who responded to an article I wrote about a bad candidate experience with applicant screening software:

 “… after spending two hours trying to navigate [company’s] applicant software, which requests a resume upload then asks applicants to pretty much duplicate that same resume by filling in each detail, then does not save the filled in text even when applicants click on save, dumps you back to the beginning, and so on, I’m done bothering with dehumanizing job applicant software for good.
 Hiring is human encounter.
 Bring back the human factor and stop demeaning prospective employees by forcing crap software developed by Asperger’s-addled little boys on them.”